RickCogley/help.esolia.pro/PROdb/en/prodb-security-controls.md

 Any password expiration timeout policy change will take effect immediately.
 PROdb tracks the date of the last password change.
 Password expiration is calculated dynamically by adding the policy's number of days to the last change timestamp, and comparing with the current date.

-The user will be prompted to change if today's date is past the calculated expiration date.
+The user will be prompted to change their password, if today's date is past the calculated expiration date.

 !!!success Note:
 A password change can be forced by finding the user in the _All Users_ list, and setting the "Must Change Password" flag in that user's settings.
+PROdb will request the password change on next sign-in.
 !!!

 ## Failed sign-ins